pyth-network/pyth-gitbook/consumers/best-practices.md

 ---
-description: How to use Pyth's Price Feeds.
+description: How to use Pyth Price Feeds.
 ---

+This page provides some technical details about Pyth prices that are necessary to use them safely and correctly.

 # Fixed-Point Representation

-Price feeds present the data in a fixed-point format.
+Price feeds represent numbers in a fixed-point format.
 The same exponent is used for both the price and confidence interval.
 The integer representation of these values can be computed by multiplying by `10^exponent`.
 As an example, imagine Pyth reported the following values for AAPL/USD:

 | Field      | Value    |
 | ---------- | -------- |